hadzicni/SiTra-QR-Code-Generator-UHBS/README.md

 # License
 This software is released under the MIT License.

 ### Note: This README is intended to provide an overview of the program and its usage.
-For detailed technical information, please refer to the source code.
+For detailed technical information, please refer to the source code or the application owner.